alisonands/Case-Study-A-data-driven-investment-analysis/README.md

-# Case study: A data-driven investment strategy
+# Case study: A data-driven investment analysis

 ## Preliminary analysis
 - What makes a stock price appreciate?